openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_vweup/docs/index_obd.rst

-xvu.c.dc.p                               6.500 kW                 Current charging power on DC side (calculated by ECU's DC voltages and DC currents) xvu.c.eff.calc                           90.0 %                   Charger efficiency calculated by AC and DC power xvu.c.loss.calc                          0.733 kW                 Charger power loss calculated by AC and DC power
+xvu.c.dc.p                               6.500 kW                 Current charging power on DC side (calculated by ECU's DC voltages and DC currents) xvu.c.eff.calc                           90.0 %                   Charger efficiency calculated by AC and DC power xvu.c.loss.calc                          0.733 kW                 Charger power loss calculated by AC and DC power xvu.c.ccs.u [4]_                         331.5V                   CCS charger supplied voltage [V] xvu.c.ccs.i [4]_                         62.2A                    CCS Charger supplied current [A] xvu.c.ccs.p [4]_                         20.6193kW                CCS Charger supplied power [kW]
 ======================================== ======================== ============================================

 ..
 [3] Only supplied by ECU when the car ignition is on during charging.

+..
+[4] These are not measurements by the car but provided as is by the charger and typically deviate from the battery metrics.
+According to IEC 61851, CCS currents may be off by +/- 3% and voltages by +/- 5%.
+The power figures displayed by some chargers also typically won't match these values, possibly because the charger displays the power drawn from the grid (including losses).

 ----------------------